krtek4/krtek4.github.io/_posts/2017-02-28-Writing-a-book.md

 I can only hope I convinced you to learn more about the topic and that you will chose my book to do so.
 If you have any questions either about the topic, my book, or the scripts, I will gladly answer to you by e-mail.
-Finally, here is the link to the book webpage once again: [Functional PHP](book).
+Finally, here is the link to the book webpage once again: [Functional PHP][book].

 [liip]: https://blog.liip.ch/archive/2014/11/05/functional-programming-in-php.html
 [carmack]: https://web.archive.org/web/20130819160454/http://www.altdevblogaday.com/2012/04/26/functional-programming-in-c/